anhoop89/Vikalloc_xv6_Operating_System/README.md

 - Device Management
 - Introductions to Protection & Security and to Networking

-## Oral and Written Communications:

-Every student is required to submit either 1 written report approx. 5 pages in length or a number of shorter reports.

-## Theoretical Content:

-- Deadlock and resource graph models.
-3 hours (out of 40 total).

 ## Problem Analysis:

 Students complete a variety of projects that require problem analysis, design, coding, and testing.
 For example, students might design a shell program based on knowledge of desired shell behavior, or design and add synchronization to a multithreaded code.
 Specific projects vary for each course offering.